By Dr. Stephen Phinney and the Virta Team

 Diarrhea is not a common side effect of a well-formulated ketogenic diet.
 If it occurs, it likely due to well-intentioned but incorrect food choices.
 But while sorting this out, it is important that you stay hydrated and replenish your electrolytes!

-It is also important to note that there are many causes of diarrhea independent of a ketogenic diet, so contact your doctor for any diarrhea causing severe symptoms or lasting longer than a week.
+It is also important to note that there are many causes of diarrhea independent of a ketogenic diet, so contact your doctor if your diarrhea causes severe symptoms or lasts longer than a week.

 1. Are you a frequent consumer of sugar free beverages, candies, protein/diet bars, and sugar substitutes?
 These can cause diarrhea.

 Sugar free and low carb products frequently contain sugar alcohols to give them a sweet taste while avoiding table sugar (sucrose).
 These sugar alcohols (xylitol, sorbitol, mannitol, maltitol, lactitol, and isomalt) have been known to cause gastrointestinal distress (Makinen, 2016).
 Of these, sorbitol is the least tolerated, but all of them can cause gas, nausea, and diarrhea if consumed above one’s level of tolerance.
 Thus, eating fewer products containing sugar alcohols may help with your diarrhea.

-- Are you eating low carb, low fat, and high protein?
+2. Are you eating low carb, low fat, and high protein?
 Too much protein can lead to diarrhea.

 Remember, a well-formulated ketogenic diet is low carb, high fat, and moderate protein.
 When cutting carbs, it can be tempting to increase your protein without increasing your fat, but the resulting high protein diet can lead to diarrhea (Speth, 1983).
-Thus, it is important to keep protein at about 10-20% of your daily energy need and add ‘good fat’ for satiety.
+It is important to keep protein at about 10-20% of your daily energy need and add ‘good fat’ for satiety.
 More on what constitutes ‘good fats’ below.
 Read more on how much protein you need on a ketogenic diet